Submit Manuscript

 How to Write the Background of Your Scientific Paper

 You can think of the background of your study as being like the story that preceded your own work.
 Usually, you will present this background in the introduction of your paper or thesis, although you also can elaborate on it in some cases in your discussion section.
 No matter where you give the background for your research, you should focus on some key goals in presenting it.
+Here we discuss how to write the background of your scientific paper.

 The reason you are giving your reader background is so that they understand why you asked the research question you did and how your findings add to this existing evidence.
 That means that as you walk the reader through the results that came before yours, you also need to show the reader where the gaps persist.
 One or more of these gaps is what you hope to fill with your own research.